microsoft/profile-explorer/docs/docs/assembly-view.md

 #### Overview

-The Assembly Code view shows the function's machine code after disassembly, with syntax highlighting for x86_64/ARM64 architectures.
+The Assembly view shows the function's machine code after disassembly, with syntax highlighting for x86_64/ARM64 architectures.
 The view is interactive, with the text being parsed into instructions with operands and higher-level constructs such as [basic blocks](https://en.wikipedia.org/wiki/Basic_block) and loops are recovered.

-The assembly instructions are augmented with annotations from the debug information files, such as source line numbers and inlinees, and combined with the execution time from the profile trace.
+The assembly instructions are augmented with annotations from the debug info files, such as source line numbers and inlinees, and combined with the execution time from the profile trace.

 [![Profiling UI screenshot](img/assembly-view_1164x473.png)](img/assembly-view_1164x473.png){:target="_blank"}